 Based in Lagos, Nigeria, this account provides daily updates on all things related to Africa.
 Featuring names often little-known outside the continent, it’s a great way to beef up your knowledge of a fast-emerging category.

-Jennifer Higgie’s Instagram is dedicated to the history of women in the arts.
-Each day she uploads an image of a female artist with a caption outlining their importance in their field, thereby sharing meaningful art history with her thousands of followers.
+Jennifer Higgie’s Instagram is dedicated to her podcast Bow Down: Women in Art History.
+She uploads images of female artists with a caption outlining their importance in their field, thereby sharing meaningful art history with her thousands of followers.

 Describing herself as a ‘hungry art historian’, Izzy Lauder-Frost uses Instagram to share her favourite artworks and exhibitions, both current and past.
 Providing an invigorating mixture of contemporary art and Old Masters — with the odd champagne soirée included for good measure — her account is a fun take on working in the art world.